 Check currency conversion rate for first destination.

-Download maps.me maps for expected regions.
+Download maps.me maps if heading in to remote regions.

 Download as many podcasts as can reasonable expect to enjoy.